-• The EU imports 2.5 to 4.5 million MT of rapeseed products every year.
+• The EU imports 2.5 to 5 million MT of rapeseed products every year.

-In the last five years, the EU imported on average 3.5 million MT of rapeseed and 356 thousand MT of rapeseed meal per year (see graphs below).
-The share of GE products of total imports is estimated at less than 20 percent.
+In the last five years, the EU imported on average 3.6 million MT of rapeseed and 369 thousand MT of rapeseed meal per year (see graphs below).
+The share of GE products of total imports is estimated at less than 25 percent.
 The three major suppliers of rapeseed to the EU (Australia, Ukraine and Canada) grow GE rapeseed (see table 3 above).

 Although the EU is the world's largest producer of rapeseed, local demand exceeds domestic supply and large quantities of rapeseed are imported for crushing.
 Rapeseed meal is used for feed in the livestock sector.
-The biodiesel industry is the main driver for rapeseed oil demand but food and industrial use also have an influence.
+The biodiesel industry is the main driver for rapeseed oil demand, but food and industrial use also contribute to its demand.